velartrill/velartrill.github.io/orig/conspirators.md

 "It means someone who's… trained to understand how we all think, how people *work,"* he replies after a moment of thought.
 "See, back home everyone has a *virtash* they talk to now and again, to… well.
 They help you learn how to handle your emotions as you mature, help you connect with the right people, that kind of thing.
 And they help you heal when your mind is… wounded?
 Traumatized?
 They're sort of like… medics, but for the spirit, not the body.
 Is there a Zia Ţai word for that, do you know?"

 I hesitate.
 "I… don't know.
 We got the priestesses, I suppose?
-Though their advice is as liable to be chickenshit as gold."
+Though their advice is as liable to be chickenshit as gold, seeing how they pull it straight from their rear ends most of the time."

 "…that explains a lot," Lena murmurs, his tone sympathetic.